brenley-woodard/Recipes-React/README.md

 ## Today's Todos...
 - CSS to match V1
-- (stretch: make boxes clickable and redirect to details page)
+- Make boxes clickable and redirect to details page
+- create a reset button for form

+## Another Day...
+- create a nav link that goes back to home page
+- Make 'Made yet' variable changeable
+- get notes functionality working
+- create an input for image of my finished project :)

 ![](./public/PageMockup.png)

 ## notes to visit when convenient
-- need to center title in header
+- need to center title in header ✅
-- make recipe boxes (copy css from og app)
+- make recipe boxes (copy css from og app)✅
 - add a cute footer
 - consider creating components for diff things